 To feel gratitude, we have to be attuned to the good in our lives, and this gives rise to joy, which is the pure and simple delight in being alive.

 Joy is especially treasured after a time when sorrow or grief has dominated our lives.
 Grateful reflection teaches us that we need to recognize the numerous ways in which the world supports, nurtures, and sustains us.

 Once we see the good, we must learn to accept it, and absorb it into the very nature of our being, which is challenging because most of us are not used to getting something for nothing and want to earn whatever comes our way.

 Love — give back the good

 Real gratitude promotes a desire to reflect the goodness received by creatively seeking opportunities for giving.
 This is love.

 When you start to practice these three steps, it becomes easier and easier to find things to feel grateful about.
 It’s a good feeling and one that you almost always feel like sharing.
 Let’s do it!
 What are you grateful for today?

-If you’d like to learn more about gratitude and its many benefits — even to your physical health — I interviewed Dr. Emmons for an upcoming podcast.
-I’ll be posting it here on Catching Health, and also on iTunes, Tuesday, September 19.
+If you’d like to learn more about gratitude and its many benefits — even to your physical health — I also interviewed Dr. Emmons for the Catching Health podcast.